jimmyangel/hildemorin/content/galleries/walls.md

 title: walls
 galleryname: Walls & Windows
 galleryitems:
+  - caption: >-
+      <b>White Village (Pueblo Blanco)</b><br>50 W&quot; x 45&quot; H<br>Narrow
+      streets, stairways and alleys take you along these hilly villages in Spain inviting you to discover its ancient history.
+“Pueblo Blanco” was inspired by the white villages of Andalucía in southern Spain, where clusters of striking white houses burst with tradition and charm.
+    dimensions: 50x45
+    imageentry: /images/uploads/pueblo-blanco-web-entry.jpg
+    imageicon: /images/uploads/pueblo-blanco-web-icon.jpg
+    price: '3,500'
+    title: PUEBLO BLANCO
   - caption: "<b>Carrefour (Road Crossing)</b><br>30 W&quot; x 47&quot; H<br>Visiting France means aimless strolls through narrow and centuries old streets, viewing the old masters and modern art, savoring French cuisine, and listening to music in the squares. \rInspired by a street in the city of Lourdes, “Carrefour” could have been any other street in France."
     dimensions: 30x47
     imageentry: /images/uploads/carrefour-web-entry.jpg